Central Virginia

 Or do you want to just talk about that at the next meeting?

-So someone from that office, from that level or that office, it may be whoever is included or someone from that office is authorized to serve you.
+So someone from that office, from that level or that office, it may be whoever is included or someone from that office is authorized to serve.

 I don't think so.